cmake-basis/BASIS/doc/howto/create-custom-template.rst

 This will create a subdirectory called ``MyTemplate/1.0`` under the current working directory and populate it with the current default project template structure and BASIS configuration.
-With this you can modify the the defualt substitutions and file contents for your needs, and create new versions so that users can update their source tree automatically as you improve and update your customized template.
+With this you can modify the the default substitutions and file contents for your needs, and create new versions so that users can update their source tree automatically as you improve and update your customized template.